How to Improve Dream Recall: Complete Guide (2025)

 The Science Behind Dream Memory

 Everyone dreams during sleep, typically experiencing 4-5 dreams per night during REM cycles.
-The challenge isn't dreaming itself—it's encoding those experiences into long-term memory.
+The challenge isn't dreaming itself, but encoding those experiences into long-term memory.

 According to research published in Psychological Research by G. Nemeth, for a dream to be remembered, it must undergo successful encoding where the experience transforms into a lasting memory trace and then be retrieved upon waking.
 This process depends on various factors including sleep stage, arousal level, and brain connectivity patterns.